Homophobic, Biphobic and Transphobic Hate Crime - Prosecution Guidance

 There is no aggravated offence of homophobic, biphobic or transphobic hate crime but s146 of the Criminal Justice Act 2003 imposes a duty upon courts to increase the sentence for any offence committed that involves either:

-- the offender demonstrating towards the victim of the offence hostility based on the sexual orientation or transgender identity (or presumed sexual orientation or transgender identity) of the victim; or
+- the offender demonstrating hostility towards the victim based upon the sexual orientation (or presumed sexual orientation) of the victim or based upon the victim being (or being presumed to be) transgender; or

 - the offence being motivated (wholly or partly) by hostility towards persons who are of a particular sexual orientation or who are transgender.